huiwen-j/huiwen-j.github.io/_pages/about.md

 - Engineering Graduate Fellowship, University of Michigan, 2018
 - University Presidential Honor Graduate, Tsinghua University, 2017
 - First Class Scholarship for Academic Excellence, Tsinghua University, 2014 and 2015

-## Prospective students:
-I’m actively recruiting enthusiastic students passionate about exciting research.
- - If you are not yet a UC Berkeley student, please consider apply to Berkeley IEOR PhD program and list my name among the faculty that you'd like to work with.
- - If you are a current UC Berkeley student with a strong background in OR/Math/Stats and are able to dedicate sufficient time on research, feel free to reach out.